-If you employ any members of staff, employers’ liability insurance will protect you against the cost of any claims made against you (as an employer) for an injury to an employee, or even following a death.
+If you employ any members of staff, employers’ liability insurance protects you against the cost of any claims made against you (as an employer) for an injury to an employee, or even following a death.

-The cover will fund the cost of professional representation, and if the employer is found to have been at fault, any damages which are subsequently rewarded to the claimant.
+The cover funds the cost of professional representation, and if the employer is found to have been at fault, any damages that are subsequently awarded to the claimant.

 But, do you need to take out cover if you’re an IT contractor, working via your own limited company?